 ** Zoom Q&A with director Ruxandra Ghițescu on Nov.
 20 at 9:00pm PST! **

 Ruxandra Ghițescu’s debut film follows Otto, a teen-aged boy, as he wanders in the wake of his girlfriend Laura’s suicide, struggling to cope.
 Sincere and psychologically accurate, the emotional register of Otto’s grief ranges broadly from sadness, to love, and to happiness.

 Impeccably acted by Adrian and Marc Titieni – a real-life father and son playing the same onscreen – Ioana Flora as Laura’s mother, and Ioana Bugarin as Laura, this emotional coming-of-age story had its world premiere only a couple of months earlier at the Sarajevo Film Festival, but has already received exceptional critical acclaim.

-** Zoom Q&A with director Alexandru Nanau on Nov.
-21 at 9:00pm PST!
+** This program includes a pre-recorded Q&A with director Alexander Nanau!
 Please note: viewers can only start watching this film Nov.
 21–22. **

 (Alexander Nanau, Romania & Luxembourg, 2019, 109 min)

 In 2015, a fire at a Bucharest club killed 27 people in one night.
 Many more died in the following weeks because of the city’s inefficient and corrupt health system.
 As it connects the dots between the stories told by journalists, whistle-blowers, doctors, politicians, this film speaks to both the suffering and resilience of the Collective Club victims.